dummylabs/mqtt-sensor/README.md

 `-d <device_class>` : OPTIONAL a sensor's [device class](https://developers.home-assistant.io/docs/core/entity/sensor/#available-device-classes), e.g. `timestamp`, `temperature` or `motion` <br>
 `-u <unit_of_measurement>` : OPTIONAL unit of measurement for the sensor, e.g. `seconds` <br>
 `-i <unique_id>` : OPTIONAL unique_id of the sensor.
 Created automatically if not specified as `mqtt-sensor-<sensor_name>` <br>
 `-k` : Do not publish discovery topic.
 By default discovery topic is updated every time the sensor state is updated.
 When `-k` option is set, only sensor state is published.
-In theory, this can sligtly improve performance, but it's unlikely that you will notice the difference.
+In theory, this can sligtly improve performance, but you'll unlikely notice the difference.
 Note that discovery topic should exist so that sensor works propely.<br>
 `-v` : Verbose output for testing purposes <br>